ElementsProject/lightning/doc/developers-guide/app-development/rest.md

 existing runes can be retrieved with [listrunes](https://docs.corelightning.org/reference/lightning-commando-listrunes) command.

 Note: in version v23.08, a parameter `Nodeid` was required to be the id of the node we're talking to (see `id (pubkey)` received from [getinfo](https://docs.corelightning.org/reference/lightning-getinfo)).
-You can still send this for backwards compatiblity, but it is completely ignored.
+You can still send this for backwards compatibility, but it is completely ignored.

 ### cURL